Gut Health for Beginners

 Was Hippocrates right?
 Modern science suggests he was not far off.

 Your gut forms the foundation of your overall health.
-Every system in the body is connected in some way to the trillions of microbes that live there.
+Every system in the body is connected in some way to the billions of microbes that live there - this is called the microbiome.
 We now know that changes in the composition of the gut microbiome are linked to many diseases, from diabetes and hormonal imbalances to autoimmune conditions and weight gain, and from anxiety to depression.
 This is not new, but the sheer amount of information can sometimes be overwhelming.

-What Can You Do to Support Your Microbiome?
+What Can You Do to Support Your Gut Health?

 Here are three basic principles to get you started.
 They are simple and can be put into practice today.